HAFixAgent: History-Aware Program Repair Agent

 \subsection{Implementation}

-HAFixAgent is implemented in Python and builds on \textit{mini-swe-agent} \cite{yang2024sweagent} for the execution loop, which aligns with our lightweight design.
+\appname is implemented in Python and builds on \textit{mini-swe-agent} \cite{yang2024sweagent} for the execution loop, which aligns with our lightweight design.
 While mini-swe-agent (and swe-agent) is designed naturally to support solving PR issue benchmarks such as SWE-Bench \cite{jimenez2023swebench}, it lacks the capability of historical context management (e.g., history localizing and retrieval), the repairing strategies and tools specifically for resolving Defects4J bugs.
 It is an open-source, lightweight framework with about 100 lines of core loop code, enabling seamless integration of historical context extraction and bash tools orchestration during runtime.
-We use DeepSeek-V3.2-Exp \cite{liu2024deepseek,deepseek-v3.2-exp-tech-note} via the official API with temperature set to 0.0, based on the official DeepSeek recommendation \cite{deepseek-parameter-settings}.
+All experiments (\appname, RepairAgent, and BIRCH-feedback) use DeepSeek-V3.2-Exp \cite{liu2024deepseek,deepseek-v3.2-exp-tech-note} via OpenRouter with temperature 0.0.
 Prompts are rendered at runtime with \textit{jinja2}.

-We run HAFixAgent on Ubuntu 20.04, with each bug executing in an isolated Docker container.
-This sandbox environment is built from the released Defects4J image.
-For this evaluation, we implement the abstract \texttt{compile} and \texttt{test} tools (described in Section \ref{subsec:tools}) as wrappers for the \texttt{defects4j compile} and \texttt{defects4j test -r} commands, respectively.
-The container is preinstalled with all necessary Defects4J and standard bash tools required by HAFixAgent.
+We run \appname on Ubuntu 20.04, with each bug executing in an isolated Docker container.
+For Defects4J, the sandbox is built from the released Defects4J image, with the \texttt{compile} and \texttt{test} tools (Section~\ref{subsec:tools}) wrapping \texttt{defects4j compile} and \texttt{defects4j test -r}.
+For BugsInPy, we build pre-warmed Docker images per project with the correct Python environment, and the \texttt{test} tool wraps \texttt{bugsinpy-test}.
 For each bug, we cap the agent's loop at 50 steps, enforce a per-bug cost guard of \$1~USD, and set a 1-hour timeout.
 After each run, the container is automatically cleaned, while all generated patches and logs are persisted for analysis.